 "No, not that," Korsak said in a level voice.
 "Besides, that ain't what you did.
 You weren't killing him, you were protecting Dr. Isles.
 That's what I'd have expected you to do.
 But afterwards, once you got him, you decided to stay.
 You're still tough when it comes to crooks, but you've made a real effort to be more genteel towards the folks in town, a little less rough around the edges."

 "You sayin' I was a holy terror before?"
 Jane asked, grinning to let him know she wasn't really offended.
 "Well… you know who's to thank for that, I guess."

 Jane leaned back again, bringing her hat down over her eyes and folding her arms.
 "Jo Friday."

 Although Maura had been keeping herself busy for the week Jane was gone, nearly every spare moment was spent thinking about her.
-After a month of living together, they had gotten down their general routine: Maura would make house calls for patients and be on call for any emergencies, always making time to meet Jane for lunch at Angela's or in the alcove near Wohaw Springs if they wanted a little more privacy.
+After almost ten months of living together, they had gotten down their general routine: Maura would make house calls for patients and be on call for any emergencies, always making time to meet Jane for lunch at Angela's or in the alcove near Wohaw Springs if they wanted a little more privacy.
 At night, depending on the weather, they would eat in the yard or at their newly-acquired table.
 Maura was always in the middle of at least two books: one that she could burn the midnight oil reading herself, and another she would take in turns reading out loud with Jane as their literacy lessons continued.